napolitanod/Danger-Zone/README.md

 ### Danger Zone Trigger Buttons
 <img src="https://user-images.githubusercontent.com/22696153/132107140-2fb0f79d-ab56-425f-8733-c01677602ad5.png" height="70px">
 When a scene is activated, if you are a GM and viewing that scene, you will see an array of buttons located to the right of that scene in the scene top navigation.
-Each button is a zone in that scene and displays the icon for that zone type.
+Each button is a zone in that scene and displays the icon for the danger held within.
 The buttons function as follows:

 #### Manually triggered zones
 * Zones that are active are listed individually here except for those which have the 'Randomize' enabled.